OSGeo/PROJ/docs/source/operations/transformations/helmert.rst

 as a central epoch for the transformation.
 The latter is usually documented alongside the rest of the transformation parameters for a given transformation.
 The central epoch is controlled with the parameter `t_epoch`.
-The observation time can either by stated as part of the coordinate when using PROJ's 4D-functionality or it can be controlled in the transformation setup by the parameter `t_obs`.
-When `t_obs` is specified, all transformed coordinates are treated as if they have the same observation time.
+The observation time is given as part of the coordinate when using PROJ's 4D-functionality.

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++